 The NHS runs on its porters, its domestics, caterers, cleaners and gardeners.
 Chief execs would do well to listen to them and scrap their subco plans before it’s too late.

 Fred Jerrome is an organiser for UNISON.
 Follow him on Twitter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.